-Echo is a sound of voices repeating on a call, loudly, and at a delayed interval.
+An echo is a sound of voices repeating a call, loudly, and at a delayed interval.
 It can appear on calls made from mobile devices, tablets, or landlines.

 There are many things that might be causing an echo on the phone.
 Some common causes are acoustic feedback coming from the phone of the party you are talking to, a slow internet connection, a defective headset, or a damaged ethernet cable.

 There are also different symptoms to diagnose phone echoing.
 Sometimes callers will hear their voice through their own device, for example.
 Other times there will be a delay on a call.
 In other instances, it will sound like parties talking over each other.